ntnuiotenergy/OpenEMPIRE/README.md

 This command copies the EMPIRE code to the Solstorm cluster and performs several runs managed by the SGE task manager.
 Ensure the "empire_env" conda environment is set up on the cluster with dependencies as listed in `environment.yml`.

 The `scripts/run_analysis.py` script demonstrates how to modify input data at execution time using data managers.

+# Contributing

+We welcome any contribution the OpenEMPIRE, whether it is fixing a bug, adding a new feature, or improving documentation, your help is appreciated.
+For more information, see [CONTRIBUTING](.github/CONTRIBUTING.md).